TAXIDERMY QUESTIONS AND ANSWERS

-Q. Why should I use a Cape to Cairo preferred taxidermist in Africa as apposed to one in the United States?
+Q. Why should I consider using a Cape to Cairo Safari's preferred taxidermist in Africa as apposed to one in the United States?

 A. The typical African trophy animal is short haired and lives in warm to hot climates.
 The stress of handling, salting, drying, dipping, shipping, rehydrating for dipping and the typical tanning process to ultimately mount the trophy is lengthy and very harsh on the delicate hides.
 The time alone can result in damage beyond repair due to parasites and bacteria that are unseen by the naked eye.
 It is far better to have these delicate hides processed as quickly as possible.
 By the mere nature of the various import/export laws it is practically impossible to process quickly when shipping to countries outside Africa.
 The other benefit is that in the unfortunate situation where a hide is ruined in the field or during shipment, there are many more options available to an African Taxidermist to rectify the problem.

 Q. I have heard of hunters losing their trophies and never seeing them again once they Leave Africa.
 How can I avoid this tragedy?

 A. The only way to ensure proper handling and transport of your sport hunted trophies is to book your hunt with a reputable outfitter, professional hunter (PH) or Safari Company.
 Lost trophies are only one of many pitfalls of inexperience or unscrupulous outfitters, professional hunters and safari companies.
 What may seem like a bargain hunt may end up costing you everything the hunt was worth and more.

 Q. I am not sure of all the choices involved in mounting my sport hunted trophies, Can you help?